Game3DEE/cmm/src/game/README.md

     - Use instancing or use seperate objects with LOD for billboard
     - detail map for terrain?
 * Investigate grass shader from mobile app

+## Multiplayer issues / ideas

+* ReplaceCharacterForward does not work in multiplayer
+* Play as *either* a hunter or a dino